Fantazzj/XinputClassicController/README.md

 An Arduino code that makes your WiiClassicController in a Xbox360Controller

 ## Libraries and dependencies
-Thanks to @dmadison for the basic code and the libraries:
+Thanks to [dmadison](https://github.com/dmadison) for the basic code and the libraries:

 [NintendoExtensionCtrl](https://github.com/dmadison/NintendoExtensionCtrl.git)

 [ArduinoXinput](https://github.com/dmadison/ArduinoXInput.git)

 [ArduinoXInput_AVR](https://github.com/dmadison/ArduinoXInput_AVR.git)